Energy Performance Certificates

 Air Conditioning Inspections

-If your air conditioning system was installed before 30 December 2008 and the inspection for energy efficiency has yet to be carried out, it must be inspected now under the Energy Performance of Buildings (Certificates and Inspections) Regulations (Northern Ireland) 2008, as amended.
+If your system was installed before 30 December 2008 and has not yet been inspected, it must be inspected now under the Energy Performance of Buildings Regulations.

-If your system was installed on or after 30 December 2008, it must be inspected within five years of its installation date.
-The relevant person in the building must have in their control at all times a copy of the most recent air-conditioning inspection report.
+If it was installed on or after 30 December 2008, it must be inspected within five years of the installation date.

 To obtain an Air Conditioning Certificate you will have to employ the services of an Energy Assessor in your area at https://getting-new-energy-certificate.service.gov.uk/find-an-assessor/type-of-property.
 The Energy Assessor will record the Air Conditioning Certificate on the Northern Ireland register which you can access on www.gov.uk/find-energy-certificate.